amplify-education/terrawrap/README.md

 envvars:
   <NAME_OF_ENVVAR>:
     source: # The source of the envvar.
-Currently only `ssm` is supported.
+One of `['ssm', 'text']`.
     path: # If the source of the envvar is `ssm`, the SSM Parameter Store path to lookup the value of the environment variable from.
+    value: # if the source of the envvar is `text`, the string value to set as the environment variable.
 ```

 ### Autovars